alexyuly/chil/README.md

 Many software applications deal with manipulating and delivering information to human or machine users, but most of these applications model data indirectly, in terms of instructions sequentially interpreted by computer processors.
 This makes application development needlessly inefficient, because only at runtime do these coded models provide useful information, which is obfuscated during development.
 Various algorithms can be used to model a given set of data over time, so application developers tend to repeatedly solve the same problems in various suboptimal ways.

 If an application's model of data flow and user experience is more significant than CPU execution and memory allocation, then we should encapsulate all its imperative processing within a higher level of abstraction.
 In such a data-driven model, units of native execution would be subsumed within strongly typed operations and combined into reusable components.
 Each component would be solely responsible for how it reacts to incoming data, how it pipes data through its operations, and when and what it broadcasts to listeners.
-This stands in stark contrast to many so-called "object-oriented" systems (which are nothing more than collections of subroutines loosely grouped by topic), in which any objects may be responsible for managing the behavior of any other objects.
-In such a system, data and control are tightly coupled, but in a *pure-data* system like `vocalize`, every expression is data including the relationships amongst data, while control is an abstract convention built into the framework.
+This stands in stark contrast to many so-called "object-oriented" systems which are no more than collections of subroutines loosely grouped by topic, in which any objects may be responsible for managing the behavior of any other objects.
+In such a system, data and control are tightly coupled, but in a *pure-data* system like `vocalize`, every block of code is an expression of data which includes the relationships amongst data, and control is an abstract convention built into the framework.

 ## Specification

+This specification contains figures which describe various `vocalize` JSON expressions, with Pascal-case "identifiers" in place of keys or values which must be replaced in order to produce valid expressions.
+An ellipsis (`...`) indicates a repeating pattern based on the preceding two elements.

 ### 1 Behaviors